V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Experiment

 \textbf{Early fusion}: The LiDAR point cloud from two CAVs is merged first.
 Then the merged point cloud is used as input to a 3D object detector to extract the visual features as the visual input to the LLM.
 This approach requires much higher communication cost and is less practical for deployment on real-world autonomous vehicles.

 \textbf{Intermediate fusion}: Prior work CoBEVT~\cite{xu2022cobevt}, V2X-ViT~\cite{xu2022v2xvit}, and AttFuse~\cite{xu2022opencood} propose cooperative detection models that merge feature maps from multiple CAVs via attention mechanisms.
 Such approaches require less communication cost and can still achieve good performance.
-In our benchmark, we extract the features from those cooperative detection models as the input tokens to the LLM.
+In our benchmark, we extract both of the scene-level and object-level features from those cooperative detection models as the input tokens to the LLM.

-\textbf{LLM fusion}: We categorize our proposed \namemethod~as a new type of fusion method, \textit{LLM fusion}, which lets each CAV perform its individual 3D object detection to extract the scene-level feature maps and object-level feature vectors, and uses the Multi-Modal LLM to fuse the features from multiple CAVs.
+\textbf{LLM fusion}: We categorize our proposed \namemethod~as a new type of fusion method, \textit{LLM fusion}, which lets each CAV perform its individual 3D object detection to extract the scene-level feature maps and object-level feature vectors, and uses the Multimodal LLM to fuse the features from multiple CAVs.
 This approach is related to the traditional \textit{late fusion} method that performs individual 3D object detection and aggregates the results by non-maximum suppression (NMS).
 Instead of applying NMS, our method adopts LLM to perform more tasks than just detection.